 - Tay Zonday: Chocolate Rain–it’ll be one of the most discordant things you listen to…not easy to listen to/music is very repetitive.

 - Ozomatli: Magnolia Soul –protest song about government handling of Hurricane Katrina

 TREATMENT OF AMERICAN INDIANS/NATIVE POPULATIONS

 - Iron Maiden: Run to the Hills (Yes, yes, more Iron Maiden….)

-- Redbone: We Were All Wounded at Wounded Knee –Concerning the massacre in 1973(?)
+- Redbone: We Were All Wounded at Wounded Knee –Concerning the 1970s massacre

 - Midnight Oil: The Dead Heart–a song about Australia’s Aboriginals

 - Ted Nugent: The Great White Buffalo

 - Baseball Project: Harvey Haddix–the perfect game that wasn’t

 - Bowling for Soup: 1985 —ahh, the 80s!